DID YOU KNOW

-Literally "on the neck of the foot," or on the tapered portion of the leg from the base of the calf to the mid-foot.
-Sur le cou-de-pied describes the position "on the neck of the foot" of the supporting leg taken by the working foot in a variety of Classical Dance movements.
+Sur le cou-de-pied describes the position "on the neck of the foot," or the tapered portion of the leg from the base of the calf to the mid-foot of the supporting leg, taken by the working foot in a variety of Classical Dance movements.

 In all five positions the foot of the working leg is fully stretched through the instep and toes with the Achilles' tendon well pulled up towards the calf muscle, as if extended in battement tendu.
 Both legs are actively turned out and the heel of the working foot held well forward.
 Care must be taken never to relax, sickle or evert the working foot.

-Click on each image for details and larger view
+Click on image for 360° view and details,

 COMING TO TERMS